Eocene: Middle Eocene

-Cooling continued throughout the rest of the late Eocene into the Eocene-Oligocene transition.
+Late Eocene

+At the end of the MECO, the MLEC resumed.
+Cooling and the carbon dioxide drawdown continued through the late Eocene and into the Eocene–Oligocene transition around 34 Ma.
+The post-MECO cooling brought with it a major aridification trend in Asia, enhanced by retreating seas.
+A monsoonal climate remained predominant in East Asia.
+The cooling during the initial stages of the opening of the Drake Passage ~38.5 Ma was not global, as evidenced by an absence of cooling in the North Atlantic.
 During the cooling period, benthic oxygen isotopes show the possibility of ice creation and ice increase during this later cooling.
 The end of the Eocene and beginning of the Oligocene is marked with the massive expansion of area of the Antarctic ice sheet that was a major step into the icehouse climate.
+Multiple proxies, such as oxygen isotopes and alkenones, indicate that at the Eocene–Oligocene transition, the atmospheric carbon dioxide concentration had decreased to around 750–800 ppm, approximately twice that of present levels.
 Along with the decrease of atmospheric carbon dioxide reducing the global temperature, orbital factors in ice creation can be seen with 100,000-year and 400,000-year fluctuations in benthic oxygen isotope records.
 Another major contribution to the expansion of the ice sheet was the creation of the Antarctic Circumpolar Current.
 The creation of the Antarctic circumpolar current would isolate the cold water around the Antarctic, which would reduce heat transport to the Antarctic along with creating ocean gyres that result in the upwelling of colder bottom waters.
 The issue with this hypothesis of the consideration of this being a factor for the Eocene-Oligocene transition is the timing of the creation of the circulation is uncertain.
-For Drake Passage, sediments indicate the opening occurred ~41 million years ago while tectonics indicate that this occurred ~32 million years ago.
+For Drake Passage, sediments indicate the opening occurred ~41 Ma while tectonics indicate that this occurred ~32 Ma.
+Solar activity did not change significantly during the greenhouse-icehouse transition across the Eocene-Oligocene boundary.